 - There are ATMs for both buying and selling cryptocurrencies such as Bitcoin and Ethereum in Kyiv.
 As there is no official restriction on the use of cryptocurrencies, some Ukrainian companies now accept bitcoins as payment.

 - Food is very cheap, and delicious.
 Try Ukrainian borsch (a bright beet-focused soup containing veggies and meat), varenyky (filled dumplings), holubtsi (stuffed cabbage with minced meat ).
 Restaurants like Puzata Khata, Drova, Dva Gusya, Oliv’e will help you save your budget.

-- Drinking tap water in Kyiv is not recommended, better buy the bottled stuff – it’s cheap.
+- Drinking tap water in Kyiv is not recommended, better to buy the bottled water.

 - Before traveling to Ukraine, check if your insurance company will give you good support overseas.

-- In Ukraine state hospitals are in poor conditions.
+- In Ukraine, state hospitals are in poor conditions.
 For medical services, it is better to go to private clinics like Borys, Dobrobut.
-Remember that in case of any emergency it is always better to contact the Embassy of your country.
+Remember that in case of an emergency it is always better to contact the Embassy of your country.

-- In case you need any pills, pharmacies are in every corner of Kyiv streets.
+- In case you need any pills, pharmacies are on every corner of Kyiv streets.

-- The most convenient way to reach the city center from Boryspil and Zhulyany airports is by taxi.
+- The most convenient way to reach the city center from Boryspil and Zhulyany airports is by taxi/Uber.

-- Alternatively, you can take the “Sky Bus” from Boryspil Airport to the Kyiv Central Railway station.
+- Alternatively, you can take the “Sky Bus” or train from Boryspil Airport to the Kyiv Central Railway station.
 And then get to your hotel/accommodation by metro.

 - Sightseeing is cheap.
 Admission fees cost from 10 to 200 UAH.